jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 When it is set to `False` (the default) CDL can download 50 videos with a single request.
 When it is set to `True` , CDL needs to make at least 3 requests _per_ video to download them.

-There's also a daily limit of the API CDL uses: 5000 requests per day
+There's also a daily limit of the API CDL uses: 5000 requests per day per IP

 Setting this option to `True` will consume the daily limit faster
 {% endhint %}